Multimedia - Shooting Locations - Escape From New York

 expensive to restore.

-Trivia: Principal photography began on the top of Mt.
-Hollywood Drive in
+filmed at the top of Mt.
+Hollywood Drive and can be seen between 0:22-0:40 in

 4730 Crystal Springs Drive